pompyproductions/personal-website/README.md

 - [ ] **ADD:** WIP page for "./landing": short text, links, and "Download CV".
 - [ ] **ADD:** WIP page for "./the-odin-project": short text, links to github repos and preview

+v1.0 patch 3:

+- [ ] **MOD:** Rework grid layout to have fixed footer and header, and scrolling main container.

 ### NEXT